BryceSchroeder/delvmod/README.md

 interoperable with a Delver engine based game like Cythera.
 Another application would, e.g. be map viewers or dynamic walkthrough/guide websites for the game.

+Several examples and utilties are provided to showcase the usage of delv.

 WHAT CAN I DO WITH delv?